-> If your GP thinks you may have leukaemia, they'll arrange blood tests to check your blood cell production.
+If your GP thinks you may have leukaemia, they'll arrange blood tests to check your blood cells.

-> If the tests suggest there's a problem, you'll be urgently referred to a specialist in treating blood conditions (haematologist) for further tests and treatment.
+If the tests suggest there's a problem, you'll be urgently referred to a specialist in treating blood conditions (haematologist) for further tests and treatment.

 It's not clear exactly what causes AML and, in most cases, there's no identifiable cause.

 But some things can increase your risk of getting AML, including: